 6. Stock Food/ snacks:

 Ah FOOD!
 What is any celebration without all those delicacies we wait the whole year for?
 All Diwali sweets are made at home in my house.
 Aromatic Besan ke Laddoos, Flaky and sweet Gujhiyas, the super convenient and quick Apple Kalakand and melt-in-your-mouth Gulab Jamuns!
-Maybe I’ll go more into Apple Kalakand since it has neither added fats nor sugar, instead of Gulab Jamuns.
+Maybe I’ll go more into Apple Kalakand instead of Gulab Jamuns this year, since it has neither added fats nor sugar.

 To chase down all these sweets, there must (of course) be some savory snacks.
 Spicy Khasta Kachoris and the milder Mathhis and Salonis would work perfectly!
 If time permits, this year I also want to make Chaklis at home.
 I want to try making them with some garlic and lots of green chillies!
 Slurppp!